joeykhtx/KaliLinuxWindowsInstall/README.md

 <br />
 <br />
 Follow the standard install process. <br />
-Allow Warning: Network Interfaces prompt (This allows the VM to talk to other VMs and access the internet) Install the missing dependencies with the program.
+Allow Warning: Network Interfaces prompt (This allows the VM to talk to other VMs and access the internet)<br />
+Install the missing dependencies with the program.
 <img src="images/1c-VBox.png" height="80%" width="80%">
 <br />